MantashaTabassum13/Car-Rental-System/README.md

-# 🚗 Car Rental System
+# Car Rental System

+## Overview

-Explore the world of car rentals with the **Car Rental System**, a Java-based console application that combines learning and simulation. 🌟
+Explore the world of car rentals with the Car Rental System, a Java-based console application designed for both learning and simulation.
+This application offers an interactive way to manage car rentals, customer records, and rental history through a command-line interface.

 ## Features

-🚀 Rent a Car: Experience the ease of renting cars through an interactive console.
+- 🚀 **Rent a Car**: Easily rent cars through an interactive console interface.
-🔁 Return a Car: Effortlessly return previously rented cars and update availability.
+- 🔁 **Return a Car**: Return previously rented cars and update their availability status.
-👥 Customer Management: Add new customers and maintain customer records.
+- 👥 **Customer Management**: Add new customers and maintain detailed customer records.
-🚗 Car Management: Manage cars, brands, models, and pricing details.
+- 🚗 **Car Management**: Manage car details including brands, models, and pricing.
-📝 Rental History: Keep track of rentals, customers, and rental durations.
+- 📝 **Rental History**: Track rental information including customers, rented cars, and rental durations.